Justin Turner Preview, Player Props: Red Sox vs. Royals

 Royals Pitching Rankings

-- The Royals have the 28th-ranked team ERA among all MLB pitching staffs (5.17).
+- The Royals have a 5.15 team ERA that ranks 28th among all MLB pitching staffs.

-- The right-hander last appeared on Saturday against the Seattle Mariners, when he tossed three innings, allowing seven earned runs while giving up six hits.
+- In his last time out on Sunday, the righty went 5 2/3 innings against the Seattle Mariners, giving up three earned runs while surrendering five hits.

+- The 25-year-old has put together a 5.47 ERA and 10.8 strikeouts per nine innings across 11 games this season, while giving up a batting average of .262 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.